usnistgov/FIPS201/_FIPS201/authentication.md

     standards-compliant PKI path validation[^pivpath] to ensure that it is neither expired nor revoked and that it is from a trusted source.
 - The cardholder is prompted to submit a PIN, which is used to activate the card.
-(If implemented, other card activation mechanisms, as specified in [SP 800-73], may be used to activate the card.)
+(If implemented, other card activation mechanisms, as specified in [SP 800-73], MAY be used to activate the card.)
 - The relying system issues a challenge string to the card and requests an asymmetric operation in response.
 - The card responds to the previously issued challenge by signing it using the PIV Authentication